Gabriel2409/goodpractice/README.md

 # Good practices for a new repo

-# Virtual environment
+## Virtual environment
 - `python3 -m venv venv`
 - `source venv/bin/activate`
 - `pip install --upgrade pip`

-# Installation of local tools
+## Requirementts
+- Create a requirements.txt file and add the necessary packages in it

 # Creation of package (src folder)